How Are Strollers Checked?

 In addition to monthly inspections, it is also recommended to conduct a more thorough inspection on an annual basis.
 This yearly inspection can be used to assess the overall condition of the stroller, identify any components that may need replacement, and ensure it continues to meet safety standards.

-Also Read About: Should Babies Lay Flat In Strollers?
+Also Read About: What Are The Injuries In Strollers?

 Manufacturer’s Recommendations